 That said, most of the emulators only give you the basic hardware (the MESS driver is particularly unadorned).
 This was part of the reason I wrote my own.

 The Incredible KIMplement, in my very biased opinion, will give you probably the fullest view of what a KIM can do of the presently extant emulators.
 While I am still working on its feature set, it provides a standard TTY (a simulated ASR-33) that you can even redirect to a real serial port, includes an emulated KIM-4 with a total of 16K RAM, and is complete enough to run many programs from The First Book of KIM and even FOCAL and Tiny BASIC — included and ready to run!
 What's more, it will run on a real Commodore 64, or any system that has a Commodore 64 emulator available (Macintosh, DOS, Windows, Linux/most Unices).
 Please give it a spin.
 ROMs are built-in and not required.
 (Current version 0.2b as of September 9, 2021.)

-If you don't want to build your own and you prefer the original taste, you can always buy used, and KIM-1 units do appear on eBay or other auction sites in varying condition from time to time.
+If you don't want to build your own and you prefer the original taste, you can always buy used.
+KIM-1 units do appear on eBay or other auction sites in varying condition from time to time.
 Particularly fine specimens in working condition with manuals and accessories may not be cheap, however.
 Perhaps going homebrew is looking better and better ...

 If you're just interested in playing with the 6502, you might look at one of the single-board KIM relatives such as the SYM-1 or AIM-65; 6502.org's Trainers Section has some resources for you to start.
 Note that these themselves aren't cheap anymore either.

 Or just get a Commodore 64, which is still relatively plentiful, and enjoy life on a wonderful 6502-based platform that's fun to program and plays great old school games (and can emulate a KIM, too).

 Or, would you like to see what else there is